 - proposals to change the Care Planning, Placement and Case Review Regulations 2010, so that they take the circumstances of children who have been remanded into either local authority or youth detention accommodation into account

-On 25 June 2013 we launched another 3 consultations on proposals to:
+Between 25 June and 17 September 2013 we ran another 3 consultations on proposals to:

 - amend the children’s homes regulations, to improve collaboration so that children who live in children’s homes are protected effectively